 Employment varies for graduates.
 Those who are in the military, USPHS Corps or are governmental employees generally remain in the current employment but with a strengthened resume to move to a better suited position.
 Others just starting out will have the formal education but will then need to begin at an entry level supervisory position to gain experience.
 Currently we have alumni with the Centers for Disease Control and Prevention, in the military and USPHS Corps, Federal, State and local governments, health care settings, and both National and International Non-governmental Organizations (e.g. Carter Center In Sudan, World Vision in Africa).

-All in-state students will pay the approved USF tuition and fees for the 2013-14 academic year (click for details).
+All in-state students will pay the approved USF tuition and fees for that academic year (click for details).
 The College of Public Health has established a special tuition rate for non-Florida residents of $525 per credit hour.
 All students are required to pay an additional $30 per credit off-campus fee for online COPH courses.

 - Click here to view admission requirements.
 (Under Prerequisites)